erikvlcak/rock-paper-scissors/README.md

 - Moreover, points are distributed according to results and turn counter gets updated.
 You also regain the ability to choose and confirm your next option.
 After that, next round is innitiated.
 - After 5 turns, final result is displayed and player is prompted to press Restart Duel button.
 This button can be pressed at any time during the match, except 3 seconds interval after choice confirmation.
 Upon pressing, it resets the whole game to initial state.
 - Layout is created purely with Flexbox.

-Main idea of this project was mainly to try out JS DOM manipulation.
+Purpose:
+- Demonstration of flexbox and JS DOM manipulation

 Have fun and feel free to leave feedback.